micmejia/bible-dump/NKJV/Isaiah/Isa 21.md

 ###### 1
-The [^a]burden against the Wilderness of the Sea.
+The burden against the Wilderness of the Sea.
 As whirlwinds in the South pass through, _So_ it comes from the desert, from a terrible land.

 ###### 2
 A distressing vision is declared to me; The treacherous dealer deals treacherously, And the plunderer plunders.
 Go up, O Elam!
 Besiege, O Media!
 All its sighing I have made to cease.

 ###### 3
 Therefore my loins are filled with pain; Pangs have taken hold of me, like the pangs of a woman in labor.
-I was [^b]distressed when _I_ heard _it;_ I was dismayed when _I_ saw _it._
+I was distressed when _I_ heard _it;_ I was dismayed when _I_ saw _it._

 ###### 4
 My heart wavered, fearfulness frightened me; The night for which I longed He turned into fear for me.